In 2010, severe flooding hit Pakistan, inundating about 37 thousand square kilometres of the nation’s area.

 - relief phase, which is meeting the most immediate needs of the community following a disaster,

-- rehabilitation phase or the restoration of basic service and facilities to make communities and societies function; this includes providing temporary housing or shelter, mass feeding, treatment of the injured etc. and lastly,
+- rehabilitation phase or the restoration of basic services and facilities to make communities and societies function; this includes providing temporary housing or shelter, mass feeding, treatment of the injured, etc. and lastly,

-- the recovery phase is also termed as the long-term phase wherein major reconstruction, development, and capacity building through structural or non-structural measures occur.
+- The recovery phase is also termed the long-term phase, wherein major reconstruction, development, and capacity building occur through structural or non-structural measures.

-Other PDR phase model like the one proposed by Haast and others shows 4 overlapping phases – emergency, restoration, reconstruction 1, and reconstruction 2, which is similar to the UNDRR model.
-These PDR models are thoroughly discussed in the study.
+Other PDR phase models, like the one proposed by Haast and others, show four overlapping phases—emergency, restoration, reconstruction 1, and reconstruction 2—similar to the UNDRR model.
+The study thoroughly discusses these PDR models.

-According to the study, the Post-Disaster Recovery (PDR) in developing countries is limited to the relief and rescue operations, thus failing to transition to subsequent phases like rehabilitation, restoration, and recovery, leading to a full and long-term recovery of a community.
+According to the study, Post-Disaster Recovery (PDR) in developing countries is limited to relief and rescue operations, failing to transition to subsequent phases like rehabilitation, restoration, and recovery, which lead to a community’s full and long-term recovery.

-The study finds that the post-disaster recovery in Sindh after the 2010 floods failed to transition to the long-term recovery phase.
+The study finds that Sindh’s post-disaster recovery after the 2010 floods failed to transition to a long-term recovery phase.

 The factors that hindered these transitions include the following: